suatatan/suatatan.github.io/_posts/2011-07-21-print-as-json-format-in-google-app-engine-2.md

 ---
+categories:
+- bilgisayar
+- english
+- genel
+date: 2011-07-21
 layout: post
-title: "Print as json format in Google App Engine"
-date: 2011-07-21
-categories:
-  - "bilgisayar"
-  - "english"
-  - "genel"
 tags:
+- english
+- google-app-engine
+- longread
-  - "google-app-engine"
+- python
-  - "python"
+- technology
-  - "web-programlama"
+- web-programlama
+title: Print as json format in Google App Engine
 ---

 When you want print a content you using “self.response.out.write()”.
 But this function can’t print json format.
 But you can print a some changes in this function: